Products of groups

 canonical_projectionMethod

-Return the projection of wreath_product(G,H) onto the permutation group H.
+If W is the wreath product of G and H, then return the projection of W onto the permutation group H.

 source